contagon/handbook/handbook/22-providing-for-temporal-needs.md

 #### 22.9.1.2 Serve as the Agent Stake President for Church Welfare and Self-Reliance Operations

 Where applicable, the Area Presidency assigns an agent stake president to each welfare and self-reliance operation in their area.
-Examples of these operations include the following:
+Examples of these operations include:

-* Bishops’ storehouses
+* Bishops’ storehouses.
-* Family Services offices
+* Family Services offices.
-* [BYU–Pathway Worldwide]
+* [BYU–Pathway Worldwide].
-* Deseret Industries stores
+* Deseret Industries stores.

 The assigned stake president helps find volunteers to support the needs of the operation.
 The volunteers may come from the agent stake and from other stakes served by the operation.

 [[AO]] The agent stake president may organize an agent stake operating committee to oversee the operation.
-Committee members include the following:
+Committee members include:

-* The stake president or an assigned counselor
+* The stake president or an assigned counselor.
-* A high councilor
+* A high councilor.
-* A member of the stake Relief Society presidency
+* A member of the stake Relief Society presidency.
-* The manager of the operation
+* The manager of the operation.
-* Welfare and self-reliance specialists as needed
+* Welfare and self-reliance specialists as needed.

 #### 22.9.1.3 Respond to Emergencies